Hawthorne

 An assessment of population growth drivers in Hawthorne reveals an overall ranking slightly below national averages considering recent, and medium term trends

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections are applied where utilised.
-Future population dynamics anticipate an increase just below the median of statistical areas analysed by AreaSearch, with Hawthorne expected to increase by 488 persons to reach approximately 6,193 by 2041 based on the latest annual ERP population numbers, reflecting a gain of 8.4% in total over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Based on the latest annual ERP population numbers, Hawthorne is expected to increase by 488 persons to 2041, reflecting an overall gain of 8.3% over the 17 years.

 Frequently Asked Questions - Population